 As part of the Library's ongoing resourcing campaign, Library Champions have also been allocated a budget to spend on library resources.
 This allows them to quickly respond to their peers' needs for extra copies, e-versions, or any additional texts that the libraries require.
 This has proved very popular as a method of student-led spending.

 Champions can also count their time towards the volunteering element of the Exeter Award.

 If you would like to know more about the scheme, please contact the Library Liaison Manager Caroline Gale.

-Please watch our short film where two students talk about being part of the Library Champions Scheme during last year.
+There is a short film available below from the pilot year where two students talk about being part of the Library Champions Scheme.